Skip to Main Content

 eHealth options are also influencing how seniors want to connect with their healthcare team.
 Sixty-eight percent of seniors say it is somewhat or very important to request prescription refills electronically, and nearly half (46 percent) can do so today.

-In addition, according to the Consumer Survey on Patient Engagement, 62 percent of seniors believe it is somewhat or very important to be able to book appointments online.
-Over half (53 percent) say it is somewhat important or very important to email with providers.
+In addition, 62 percent of seniors believe it is somewhat or very important to be able to book appointments online.
+Over half (53 percent) say it is important or very important to email with providers.
 Considering these findings, should Medicare plans play a role in helping facilitate digital connections between members and providers?

 The digital divide between seniors and the rest of the population is disappearing.
 Not only are today’s Medicare consumers digitally savvy, 55 to 64 year olds aging into Medicare have even higher digital use rates, and are poised to drive adoption as they age in.